TheresiaQuintes/teacups/docs/source/developer.rst

 Specific simulation modules
 ---------------------------
 These modules include all functions that are specific for the simulation of transient EPR spectra.
-The main file simulations.py calls all functions in the right order to obtain the wanted spectrum.
-The other modules are used to set up and transform the explicit matrices as desired by the :download:`theory </teacups_paper.pdf>`.
+The main file simulations.py calls all functions in the right order to obtain the spectrum.
+The other modules are used to set up and transform the explicit matrices as described by the :download:`theory </_static/teacups_main.pdf>`.
 The functions of the specific simulation modules use a four-class system as input and output, which consists of ``Sys``, ``Exp``, ``SimOpt`` and ``Cal``.
 All information needed for the simulation is provided and sorted in these four classes as attributes:

 *  ``Sys`` contains all spin system parameters including relaxation times.
 *  ``Exp`` contains all experimental parameters.
 *  ``SimOpt`` contains simulations options, e.g. the choice of the space, the number of grid points, and the simulation mode.
 *  ``Cal`` is at the beginning an empty class, but it is filled with the results of the calculations during the simulation.
 These results are fed to further functions later.

 creators.py